 To create a new data source connection:

-Under Management in the OpenSearch Dashboards main menu, choose Stack Management, Data Sources
+- From the OpenSearch Dashboards main menu, select Stack Management, Data Sources, and then Create data source connection.

-Add information to each field to configure Connection Details, Endpoint URL, and Authentication Method, as shown in the following image.
-For this tutorial, the Endpoint URL is
+Add information to each field to configure Connection Details, Endpoint URL, and Authentication Method.

 - No authentication: No authentication is used to connect to the data source.